bathom14/GravebloomReference/content/003 Classes/Sorcerer/Sorcerer.md

 ### Level 20: Arcane Apotheosis

-While your Innate Sorcery feature is active, you can use one of your [[Metamagic Options]] on each of your turns without spending Sorcery Points on it.
+While your Sorcerous Surge feature is active, you can use one of your [[Metamagic Options]] on each of your turns without spending Sorcery Points on it.